aarondwi/together/README.md

 Async patterns emerged to solve efficiency issue from older, thread-based pattern.
 But while they indeed saves on resources, they don't directly translate to better utilization.
 Biggest reasons for this are traditional protocol (the most famous one being HTTP and/or Postgres/MySQL protocol) are blocking protocols, so the asynchronous-ism just happen inside the instance, while all the expensive network-related stuff still done synchronously.
 Async runtimes also don't promote enough back-pressure and/or cancellation needed (see [here](https://lucumr.pocoo.org/2020/1/1/async-pressure/) for good contexts, and [its HN thread](https://news.ycombinator.com/item?id=21927427)), so actually they just make bottlenecks on DB/other upstreams happen faster than before.

 Human themselves usually can't spot the difference between 5ms and 10, 50, 100, or even 200ms.
 So the option to trade bit of latencies for throughput is worth it.
-Most data store (database, queue, 3rd party API, etc) already have batching capability (such as `group commit`, `insert multiple`, `update join`, `select in`, and their equivalents).
-This also basically changes I/O-heavy to CPU-heavy stuff, which is far easier to optimize.
+Most data store (database, queue, 3rd party API, etc) already have batching capability (`group commit`, `insert multiple`, `update join`, `select in`, and their equivalents).
+This allows stateless tier to do some work (batching) for the upstream, basically changes I/O-heavy to CPU-heavy stuff, which is far easier to optimize.

 Unfortunately, most business-logic code (READ: `almost all`) does not use this technique.
 There are some, but only done per request basis, usually when the request has lots of data to insert/fetch at once.